Can you tell me who Jesus Christ was and what was His mission to the world?

 . . .
 I came that they may have life, and have it abundantly.
 (NASB) John 10:10

 Jesus came to give us a wonderful eternal life and it starts here when we put our trust in Him.

 He is our God, the Jewish Messiah, and Savior from our sins.
-The following link provides a better explanation of Jesus’ mission, “Why do I need to believe?”
+The following link provides a better explanation of Jesus’ mission, “Searching For God.”
 You will discover that God wants to forgive you.
 He wants you to understand that He loves you.
 He only asks that you believe that Jesus is your God and Savior.
 Jesus’ mission was to make it possible to rescue you.
 Now it is your turn.
-Do you believe?
 There is a study here at the site called, “Jesus Our Savior” which help answer more questions.
 There is also an ongoing study on the life and teachings of Jesus called, “The Life and Heart of Jesus.”
 In that series there is a study called, “Who Is Jesus?” which we would encourage you to read.